damnhandy/Handy-URI-Templates/README.md

 * Support for [Jackson](http://jackson.codehaus.org/) serializers and deserializers.
 * Support for partial template expansion

-As of version `1.1.1`, Handy URI Templates is passes all tests defined by the [uritemplate-test](https://github.com/uri-templates/uritemplate-test) suite.
+As of version `1.1.1`, Handy URI Templates passes all tests defined by the [uritemplate-test](https://github.com/uri-templates/uritemplate-test) suite.

 The complete [JavaDocs are here](http://damnhandy.github.io/Handy-URI-Templates/apidocs/).